w3c/webref/packages/idl/README.md

 The following guarantees are provided by this package:
 - All IDL files can be parsed by the version of [webidl2.js](https://github.com/w3c/webidl2.js/) used in `peerDependencies` in `package.json`.
-- All types except `void` are defined by some specification.
+- All types are defined by some specification.
 - No duplicate top-level definitions or members.
 - No missing or mismatched types in inheritance chains.
 - No conflicts when applying mixins and partials.